 Notice of Preparation (NOP)

-Another good practice is to use the jurisdiction’s (lead agency) mailing list as it not only maintains consistency with other projects they are processing, but also lessens the risk of missing an entity that should have gotten the notice.
+- Use the jurisdiction’s (lead agency) mailing list.
+This ensures your notice maintains consistency with other projects the lead agency is processing and reduces the risk of missing an entity that should have been notified.

 Notice of Availability (NOA)

-An additional back-up notification measure is to post the NOA physically at or near the project site.
+- Post the NOA physically at or near the project site.
 Sometimes people don’t go through their mail or read the paper.
-Posting at the project site is another step to ensure proper notification.”
+Posting at the project site is another step to ensure proper notification.

-The notice also should include a statement about whether the project site appears on any list of places containing hazardous materials.
-Even if the site is not on a list, that should be stated.
+- Include a statement about whether the project site appears on any list of places containing hazardous materials.
+Even if the site is not on a list, that should be stated to remove any ambiguity.

 - Fees and payment methods.
-Confirm preferred payment method, and/or whether they will allow you to combine the county fee and the California Department of Fish & Wildlife fee in one payment.
+Confirm the preferred payment method, and/or whether they will allow you to combine the county fee and the California Department of Fish and Wildlife fee in one payment.

 - Signature requirements.
-Original signature may be required, however, a duplicate signature may also be accepted.
+An original signature may be required, however, a duplicate signature may also be accepted.